maevecrossan/nomad-narratives/README.md

 The hero welcomes to user to the website and hooks them in with the 'Where will your next story take you?' question.
 The background image is of a dark, foggy forest.

+If a user clicks on the 'about us' or 'community guidelines' navlinks, they will be automatically scrolled down to that section.
+This action will happen if clicking those navlinks from any page.

 The 'about us' section gives a brief but concise explanation of the website's purpose.
 It also houses a link to the sign up page should the user choose to do so.

 Next is the gallery row which, on larger screens, houses three images (one vertical, two stacked horizontally).
 On smaller screens, the larger vertical image is hidden so users can easily access the community guidelines section without needing to scroll too long.